riderBruce/preparation-csis-fall-2025/docs/csis2200_is/week04_y_06.md

 ### 💬 Reflection Questions

 1. Can you think of a real-world example where systems components (like people and software) worked together effectively?

+- In combinient stores, customer can pay after scanning a barcord, then the payment system reads credit card for payment.
+Customer, scanner, and the system works together.

 2. Have you ever seen an ER diagram before?
 Where or how?

+- When I builded up a database, it was hard to know which property has to be a pk.
+I could see the theory about ERD at that time.

 3. Why is it important to model data before building a system?

+- It's a blueprint of database that store and retrive data.
+If the modeling is not fixed or modified, all system's outline should be fixed.

 ### 📝 Mini Exercise